I work a part-time job where I have the opportunity to listen in on customer services and marketing to seniors delivered via phone.

 It’s funny because these calls often begin at a nice pace.
 “Hello may I speak with Mr./Mrs. Smith?”
 Once they connect with the right person, these telesalespeople seem to go into speech overdrive: “IhavesomeexcitingnewstosharewithyouaboutournewskincareproductdevelopedjustforTheGreatestGeneration!”

-Honestly I don’t understand many of these callers and I have several years in front of me before I collect Social Security or wave placards warning the government to keep its hands off Medicare.
+Honestly I don’t understand many of these callers and I have several years in front of me before I can collect Social Security or wave placards warning the government to keep its hands off Medicare.

 Seniors love to take notes from phone conversations.

-Marketing and salespeople who slow their speech to an accessible level will get some interest even from normally skeptical seniors.
+Marketing and salespeople who slow their speech to an accessible level will get some interest even from skeptical seniors.
 I admit they probably won’t make a sale right away because seniors love to take notes so they can “look this up” later, probably to make sure they aren’t being sold a scam.
 And if a senior isn’t interested, he or she will politely inform you before hanging up.